bablokb/cp-webradio/Readme.md

 For every station, you can supply an individual logo.
 Usually, you will find suitable images on the website of your radio station.
-Copy this image and convert it to a BMP-file of a suitable size for your display.
+Copy this image and convert it to a file in BMP or JPG-format of a suitable size for your display.
 Put the file in the folder `src/logos`.
 If you don't supply a logo, the application will show a default image.

+BMPs are larger and take up a lot of flash, but loading them uses less memory than JPGs.
+PNGs should also be supported, but this is untested.
+PNGs are probably not better than BMPs regarding flash-space.

 Note that not every station works.
 In the sample file is a French
 station: it does start but fails after a few seconds.
 But usually